sprice/sprice.github.io/_posts/2019-11-07-double-opt-in-introduction.md

 > Hi Alice,

-> As mentioned I'd like to introduce you to Bob.
+> As mentioned, I'd like to introduce you to Bob.
 He and I know each other from \[place you and Bob know each other from\].
 He's recently been \[doing thing that interests Alice\].
 And I mentioned what you have been doing with \[thing that interests Bob\].

 > Bob,